teaching-repositories/cloudcore/docs/interviews/interview-infromation-security-manager.md

 ---
-title: Transcript of nterview with ISM
+title: Transcript of interview with ISM
+categories:
+      - "Security Management"
+      - "Training"
+      - "Incident Response"
 ---

 Auditor: Thanks for meeting with me today.
 I'd like to discuss your security awareness training program for employees.
 Can you walk me through the current training curriculum?